rahulraju3107/scrabble_cpp/README.md

 # scrabble_cpp
-This is the Scrabble program from problem set 2 in cs50x.
-It's written in C++ for practice.
+C program that compares the Scrabble scores of two players' words and announces the winner or a tie.
+CS50x, Problem Set 2